gosiadrygala/Travelgram/README.md

 As a user, I want to be able to send and receive private messages, so I can communicate with other travellers.

 As a user, I want the map to route me to the chosen destination, so that I know where to go.

+As a user, I want, forgot the password feature, so that I can retrieve my password.